sourcebots/robot-api/README.md

 To run the zone script on USB insert, you must install the runusb script in [https://github.com/sourcebots/runusb]

-The zone ID script can be found at `robot/zone_script.py`, to use this for real robots you must put that script in a USB stick
-In the same directory as a file named `zone-<x>`, where `<x>` is the ID of the zone the robot should be with.
+The zone ID script can be found at `robot/zone_script.py`, to use this for real robots you must put that script in a USB stick in the same directory as a file named `zone-<x>`, where `<x>` is the ID of the zone the robot should be with.